 Play the Songs

-The age-old tale of Boy-Meets-Girl and the complications which ensue intrigue every audience, and no musical puts it on stage better than ANYTHING GOES.
-This show is an amusing story wrapped around one of Cole Porter’s magical scores.
-Two versions of it are available for presentation.
-The 1962 version and the 1987 Beaumont version are each based on the same story.
+Two versions of ANYTHING GOES are available for presentation: this 1962 version and the 1987 Beaumont version, each based on the same story.
 Both may be accompanied by a piano, a small instrumental combo or a full orchestra.
-The 1987 Beaumont version has twice as much dance music as the 1962 version, and the orchestration features a shipboard sound derived from the utility band and less-than-ideal acoustics on board.
-Terrific Cole Porter songs in both versions include It’s De-Lovely, Friendship, I Get A Kick Out Of You, All Through The Night, Anything Goes, You’re The Top and Blow, Gabriel, Blow.
+The 1987 Beaumont version has twice as much dance music as this 1962 version, and the orchestration features a shipboard sound derived from the utility band and on-deck acoustics.

 Music samples provided courtesy of Masterworks Broadway and Warner/Chappell Music, Inc.